From the vicar

 Fund and Mission Aviation Fellowship.

-Wednesday 20th September, 8.00pm Parochial Church Council meeting (Parish
+Wednesday 15th November, 8.00pm Parochial Church Council in the Parish Hall

 the registers –

 19th October Graham Homan Smith

 As I prepare to begin a phased return to my

 duties following my recent surgery, I would like to express my sincere thanks

 for all the support the people at St. Peter’s have given me.
 I have very much